dm02/TextClassification/README.md

 - Extreme Gradient Boost (Popular, fast and accurate.
 Used for the purpose of comparison)

  ## How to run
- Download the repository.
+ - Download the repository.
 It contains the input data file and required trained model files along with the source code.

+ - ```cd source/```
+ - ```jupyter notebook```  (This launches the jupyter notebook)
- Run the .ipynb file from the source directory to see the performance of test set on different type feature and model.
+ - Now open the TextClassification.ipynb file and click on run all.
+This shows the performance of test set on different type feature and model.
 At the end it asks to enetr a text for classification.